rking1705/homelab-cybersecurity/infrastructure/pfsense_firewall.md

 After creating a pfSense VM in Proxmox, the interface assignment wizard failed repeatedly with an error message 'no link detected'.
-The VM only had one network card while Proxmox requires at least 2.
+The VM only had one network card while pfSense requires at least 2.
 To fix this I added a second virtual NIC (vtnet0) through Proxmox:
 VM -> Hardware -> Add -> Network Device

 <img width="599" height="187" alt="image" src="https://github.com/user-attachments/assets/df81abde-97a9-4afd-a6c7-c2c615c90722" />